evanunzicker/CloseFileOpenProcessesFromContextMenu/README.md

 Simply download the reg and ps1 files, amend the paths after downloaded in notepad or code editor, then merge reg key, right click file and enjoy!

-# !I WOULD LOVE FEEDBACK AND/OR ERRORS!
+# I WOULD LOVE FEEDBACK AND/OR ERRORS!

 Additional required material: handle.exe can be downloaded from the offical windows link: